 Jon Umlauf DPT, DSc, OCS, FAAOMPT

-Major Jon Umlauf is the Associate Program Director and Assistant Professor for the Army-Baylor University Doctoral Fellowship in Orthopedic Manual Physical Therapy.
+Major Jon Umlauf is an Assistant Professor at the U.S. Army-Baylor Physical Therapy Program.
 Dr. Umlauf is a Fellow of the American Academy of Orthopedic Manual Physical Therapists and certified to perform diagnostic musculoskeletal ultrasound (RMSK).
 He currently practices in one of the largest outpatient physical therapy clinics in the Department of Defense where he is actively involved in teaching entry-level and advanced-practicing physical therapists.
 His research interests include advancing the clinical competence of orthopedic manual physical therapists, improving outcomes of rehabilitative care, and investigating the utility of diagnostic ultrasound.